oneconvergence/dkube-examples/insurance/README.md

 Add Feature Drift Alerts
  - The datageneration script will be generating drift on the following features - age, sex, bmi, region.
  - Suggest to configure a separate alert for each individual feature.
- - Use a threshold between 0 to 1. generally advised 0.5 to 0.6 inclusive.
+ - Use a threshold between 0 to 1. generally advised 0.4 to 0.5 inclusive.
  - It fires an alert when calculated drift goes under the configured threshold

 Add Performance Decay Alerts
   - Create an alert and choose Perormance Decay from dropdown.
-  - Seelct absolute and choose mse from down.
+  - Selct percentage and choose metrics from down.
-  - Provide threshold value 35000000 and save.
+  - Provide percentage threshold value betweeen 5 to 10 and save.

 ### SMTP Settings
 Configure your SMTP server settings on Operator screen.
 This is optional.
 If SMTP server is not configured, no email alerts will be generated.